-A plan to improve and “polish” the village of Hartland was presented to residents in March of 2011, but according to Heidi Bierer owner of the Farm Bureau Insurance Agency in downtown Hartland, the plan has been “shelved” because of financial issues.
+A plan to i of Hartland was presented to residents in March of 2011, but according to Heidi Bierer owner of the Farm Bureau Insurance Agency in downtown Hartland, the plan has been “shelved” because of financial issues.

 “Some of the feedback that the township received was that they (residents) loved the plan and it was a very attractive plan, but the local village residents weren’t interested if it would cost them anything,” Bierer said.

 The Village Plan that was presented to residents in 2011 included the re-paving of Avon Street, new sidewalks and a new design for parking that included parallel parking spaces.

 Bierer, who says she believes that having an attractive downtown would benefit everyone, recently raised the question of the “shelved project” to board members of the Hartland Township.